 Breathing Slowness Back Into Your Life

-1. External: Your sensory-somatic nervous system is responsiblefor gathering information about your external environment.
+1. External: Your sensory-somatic nervous system, which is responsible for gathering information about your external environment.

-It’s the only chance we all have to downshift the sympathetic nervous system from the adrenaline-fueled overdrive that typically happens when facing the frantic world we live in.
-Bottom line: Your out-breath is one of the few ANS processes that you can have conscious control over.
+Breathing mindfully is the only real chance we all have to downshift the sympathetic nervous system, our fight-flight response, from the adrenaline-fueled overdrive that typically happens when faced with the frantic world we live in.

 ”Feelings come and go like clouds in a windy sky.
 Conscious breathing is my anchor.”